 You continue through Brean village where you could take a detour to see the village's 13th century church if you have time.
 The route then continues north along the wide expanse of Brean Sands before climbing up onto Brean Down.
 The Down is one of the walking highlights of the Mendips with fine views of the Bristol Channel, south Wales and Weston Super Mare from the summit.
 At the seaward end you will also find Brean Down Fort which was built in 1865 and then re-armed in the Second World War.

-Burnham on Sea PostcodeTA8 1BT - Please note: Postcode may be approximate for some rural locations
+PostcodeTA8 1BT - Please note: Postcode may be approximate for some rural locations

 Burnham on Sea Ordnance Survey Map - view and print off detailed OS map

 Burnham on Sea Open Street Map - view and print off detailed map

 Burnham on Sea OS Map - Mobile GPS OS Map with Location tracking

 Burnham on Sea Open Street Map - Mobile GPS Map with Location tracking

 The Bay View is in a lovely spot on the sea front at the start of the walk.
 They serve a good range of meals and snacks with a sea view.
 You can find them on the South Esplanade at a postcode of TA8 1BU for your sat navs.

 Dogs are banned from the main Burnham beach all year round and from the south/north beach during the summer months.
 Dogs are welcome though on Brean Beach and Brean Down.
 You will likely see other owners on this section of the walk.
 The Bay View mentioned above is also dog friendly.

 To continue your walking around the town you could head south and pick up a riverside footpath along the River Brue.
 You could follow it east towards neighbouring Highbridge.